realtimeradio/rcf_design/docs/40-Design.md

 The first of these drawbacks is mitigated by the choice to use a control and monitoring system designed with scalability in mind.
 The second is not a significant issue, since the timing distribution system is not a major cost-driver of DSA2000 even in the case of distribution to 2048 endpoints.
 Finally, as is discussed in Section \ref{sec:RackLayout}, the physical size of the RCF system is no a major cost driver for DSA2000.
-Further, a more compact architecture involving modules processing signals from mulitple antennas would likely dissipate enough power per module that any significant compute-density savings could only be realised if significant engineering and infrastructure effort was invested in supporting water-cooling of the RCF system.
+Further, a more compact architecture involving modules processing signals from multiple antennas would likely dissipate enough power per module that any significant compute-density savings could only be realised if significant engineering and infrastructure effort was invested in supporting water-cooling of the RCF system.

 ### FPGA Station Module Design

-The primary components of the FSM are an analog-to-digital converter (ADC), and a field-programmable gate array (FPGA) system-on-module (SOM).
+The primary components of the FSM are an analog-to-digital converter (ADC), and a field-programmable gate array (FPGA) system-on-module (SoM).
 The former is responsible for digitizing the analog signals, and the latter is responsible for processing the digitized data and packaging them in Ethernet frames for transmission to SNW.